How to Use SharePoint for Project Management

 The steps are summarized below.
 If you want to learn more about each stage and collaborative project management, download a free PDF copy of Collaborative Project Management: A Handbook.

-5 Stage Project Management Process
+5 Stage Project Managment Process

 Initiate the Project